ilo21/fpExplorer/README.md

 In order to be able to preview the recorded signal around our events together with the recorded videos, we developed a small additional application: [fpVideoCreator](https://github.com/ilo21/fpExplorer/tree/main/fpVideoCreator_src).
 ## Installation
 - Windows application: <br>
-The installation file for the desktop application is available [here](https://github.com/ilo21/fpExplorer/releases).
-Download the fpExplorer.Installer.exe file and run it.
+The installation files for desktop application are available [here](https://github.com/ilo21/fpExplorer/releases).
+Download the fpExplorerInstaller.exe for fpExplorer app or fpVideoCreatorInstaller.exe for fpVideoCreator app.
 ## Development
 - Install [Anaconda](https://www.anaconda.com/products/individual) Python Distribution.
 - Create a separate environment for the development.